tommasorigon/India-SequentiaLogit/estimation.md

 ## Convergence diagnostic for the Bayesian semiparametric model

-We load again everything in the memory, on a clean envirnoment.
+We load again everything in the memory, on a clean environment.
 As previously mentioned, the results are available in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/workspaces) folder, if the computations are excessive.
 We uploaded the workspaces separately due to limitation of GitHub in file size.

 ```r